Liodeus/Good-Cloud-Practice/README.md

 - python3
 - python3-pip

-Once gcloud is installed, you need to authorize gcloud to access the Cloud Platform with Google user credentials or use a service account :
+Once gcloud is installed, you need to authorize gcloud to access the Cloud Platform with Google user credentials or use a service account via a key :

 #### Authorize gcloud
 ```bash